Complaints Procedure - Horizon Parking

 Monitoring and Learning from Complaints

-Complaints are reviewed annually to identify any trends which may indicate a need to take further action.
+Complaints are reviewed annually to identify any trends or training opportunities.

 Adopted on: 1st September 2013